illinois-cs419/illinois-cs419.github.io/index.md

 60 - 70: D
 Below 60: F

-## Extra Credit ##
-During 10 lectures during the semester we will work on a set of group problem-solving exercises.
-Each of these events is worth 0.5% extra credit towards your total course grade. **This is an opportunity to earn 5% extra credit in total**.
-Also, you will learn things, so you should definitely attend.

 ## Textbooks ##

 There is no book for the class.
 Notes and other materials will be posted online.